docker

 cp .env.example .env

 Then edit .env to fill in the required secrets.
-See Configuration Reference for generation commands.
+See the .env.example file for all available variables and Configuration Reference for generation commands.

 Configuration Profiles